appvoid/grafito/README.md

 [👉 Google Play Store App link](https://play.google.com/store/apps/details?id=com.nohakcoffeeofficial.grafitoai)

+### Deprication note
+Open Source models were depricated to focus more on the final, usable product itself.
+The technique used on this project works pretty good on GPT-J though.

 Note that finetuned-codename-version and codename-version are used interchangebly here and that the current models, names and/or techniques are prone to change over time.

 The techniques used are One-Shot and Few-Shot learning.
 Future iterations will adopt a mixture of Few-Shot and MultiModal Intent Classification.